njcssa/wombat_notes/wombat2.md

 ![](/gifs/day2/pick_even_add_one.gif)

+- use setup 5
 - this is similar to the problem above but now you need two options: an ```if``` and an ```else``` to make sure you catch both cases

 problem: have wombat clear whole screen of leaves using code we already made

 ![](/gifs/day2/world1.gif)

+- use setup 1
 - this is combining everything we have learned in the previous problems
 - you have to have some extra code here to tell the wombat which direction to turn at the end of the row
     - if it's on the right side it needs to turn back left so it can walk back the other direction and vice-versa